The Face of Mercy: Synopsis

 One of the first things said in the documentary, during the opening montage, is that "mercy is loves second name," which is a paraphrased quote of John Paul II.
 Divine Mercy, they argue, is God's response to the horrors of the 20th Century.

 History

 It begins with the history of St. Faustina and how John Paul II (Karol Wojtyła) brought the message given to St. Faustina by God.
 It also highlights the influence Divine Mercy played in the life in the young Wojtyła.
-George Weigel explains that this devotion culminated years later in his second Encyclical entitled Dives in Misericordia (or Rich in Mercy).
+George Weigel explains that this devotion culminated years later in his second encyclical entitled Dives in misericordia (or Rich in Mercy).

 In addition to Weigel are John Allen, a Vatican Journalist, and Andrzej Duda, the President of Poland.
 They both tell of their perspectives on Divine Mercy.

 Theology

-Lead by Scott Hahn, Cardinal Marc Ouellet, Fr.
+Led by Scott Hahn, Cardinal Marc Ouellet, Fr.
 Michael Gaitley, Cardinal Seán O'Malley, and Fr.
 Seraphim Michalenko, the film uncovers the depth of the message St. Faustina received from Jesus.
 Furthermore, Weigel articulates the message of John Paul II's Dives in Misericordia saying, "In Christ we meet the Merciful face of the Father and the Truth about our Humanity."